Dev0psKing/Python-Code-Challenges/Lists Questions/Challenge 1 - 20/Questions.md

 ### Question
 Write a Python program to print the numbers of a specified list after removing even numbers from it.

+### Question
+Write a Python program to shuffle and print a specified list.